-John Steinbeck wrote many books during his hay days and several of them became very popular and are still in today’s society a force to e reckon with.
+John Steinbeck wrote many books during his hay days, and several of them became very popular and are still in today’s society a force to be reckoned with.
 Among his most popular books include – ‘The Grapes of Wrath’, ‘Of Mice and Men’, ‘The Pearl’ among others.

 ‘Of Mice and Men’ follows the story of two best friends, George and Lennie, who migrate to Selinas to work at a ranch as they struggle to survive the economic hardship brought upon them by the Great Depression.

-The two friends plan to achieve the American Dream and this includes buying their own farm and becoming their own boss.
-This plan does not get to see the light of the day thanks to Lennie’s knack for getting into trouble.
+The two friends plan to achieve the American Dream, and this includes buying their own farm and becoming their own boss.
+This plan does not get to see the light of day, thanks to Lennie’s knack for getting into trouble.

 ‘The Pearl’ narrates the story of a peasant Mexican man, Kino, and his wife and son – Juana and Coyotito.
 Kino works as a driver but is also in the business of picking pearls by the ocean.